SqueezeSoftware/test_files/Kodak-Photo-CD/README.md

 # Kodak Photo CD Photo Sampler

+* Subject: Nature and portraits circa 1990s
+* Formats: BPM, PCD, PNG, TIFF
+* Bit Depth: 24
+* Dimensions: 768px to 3072px

+## License

 These are images derived from the Kodak Photo CD Photo Sampler, which contains images that are free to use for any purpose associated with electronic imaging.
-See `RIGHTS.USE` for full details.
+See `RIGHTS.USE` and `README.txt` for full details.

+## Files

 PNG were downloaded from https://www.cs.albany.edu/~xypan/research/snr/Kodak.html which attributes http://r0k.us/graphics/kodak/.
 Of note is this disclaimer:

 ```
 The imagery with which I began was not in PhotoCD format, but 24-bit Sun Raster.
 For a year this page had a link to the source ftp address at Rensellaer Polytechnic Institute.